Mars at Opposition 2020

 October 13 Opposition

-The October 13, 2020 opposition of Mars will be one of the better oppositions because it takes place when Mars is near to perihelion or the closet point in its orbit.
+The October 13, 2020 opposition of Mars will be one of the better oppositions because it takes place when Mars is near to perihelion or the closest point in its orbit from the Sun.
 This is referred to as a "perihelic" opposition.

 When Mars returned to the early morning sky in November 2019, it was located in the constellation of Virgo.
 It was in conjunction with Spica in Virgo on November 8.
 Spica is a first magnitude star, but Mars shone at 1.8 magnitude.
 The conjunction was poorly placed for observations because it was close to the Sun.
 The disk of Mars was too small to be seen well in telescopes at that time.
 Mars moved out of Virgo and into Libra in early December still low in the sky and shining at second magnitude.
 The red planet passed into into Scopius in January 2020, passing 5-degrees north of Antares.
 Mars could be no challenge to the red giant star that shines at 1.0 magnitude.
 By mid-month the red planet slipped into the constellation of Ophiuchus, rising about 4:30am EST.